urbit/developers.urbit.org/content/blog/rune-frequency-202212.md

 - [`=<` tisgal](https://developers.urbit.org/reference/hoon/rune/tis#-tisgal) composes two expressions in inverted order.
 I suspect this is arising from irregular composition patterns and implicit conses rather than being explicitly used.
 - [`=/` tisfas](https://developers.urbit.org/reference/hoon/rune/tis#-tisfas) seems to be slightly preferred in more contemporary code to [`=+` tislus](https://developers.urbit.org/reference/hoon/rune/tis#-tislus), altho they carry out equivalent operations to pin a value to the subject.

 Other common runes follow a similar logic based on common design patterns.
+Of note, [`:^` ketcol](https://developers.urbit.org/reference/hoon/rune/ket#-ketcol) is fairly frequent in the codebase, but is now superseded by Hoon's behavior.

 **Table 3**.
 Observed rune frequency in `/sys`, eighteen runes representing 80% of all Hoon code in `/sys`.